Coronavirus takes toll on blood supply

 “To date, nearly 2,700 Red Cross blood drives have been canceled across the country due to concerns about congregating at workplaces, college campuses and schools amidst the coronavirus outbreak,” Isenor said.
 That has resulted in approximately 86,000 fewer blood donations than typically received this time of year.

-In Massachusetts, 115 blood drives have been canceled, resulting in 3,130 fewer blood donations.
+In Massachusetts, more than 115 blood drives have been canceled, resulting in more than 3,130 fewer blood donations.
+One of those canceled was one scheduled for Thursday by the Rockport High School National Honor Society at the school.

 Blood drives represent about 80% of the supply of blood collected by the Red Cross.